An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Introduction and Overview

 \section{Introduction and Overview}

-Gravitational waves are ripples in space and time first predicted as a consequence of the general theory of relativity by physicist Albert Einstein in 1916~\cite{Einstein:1916cc}.
-A century later and after decades of technological development, the first observation of gravitational waves was on the 14 September 2015~\cite{GW150914}.
+Gravitational waves are ripples in space and time first predicted as a consequence of the general theory of relativity by Einstein in 1916~\cite{Einstein:1916cc}.
+A century later, and after decades of technological development, gravitational waves were first observed on 14 September 2015~\cite{GW150914}.
 The signal came from two black holes orbiting each other a billion light-years from Earth~\cite{TheLIGOScientific:2016wfe,GWTC1:2019}.
 The black holes merged together, creating a new bigger black hole.
 The gravitational waves produced by this event spread out across the Universe, eventually reaching the Earth, where their miniscule effect was detected by the Laser Interferometer Gravitational-Wave Observatory (LIGO)~\cite{AdvancedLIGO15}.
-LIGO has since been joined in observing gravitational waves by Virgo~\cite{TheVirgo:2014hva} and future detectors are planned with KAGRA~\cite{KAGRA:2013} and LIGO India~\cite{LIGOIndia:2011}.
-The current global gravitational-wave detector network has made many new observations~\cite{TheLIGOScientific:2016qqj,GW151226,GW170104,Abbott:2017gyy,GW170814,GW170817,GWTC1:2019,Abbott:2020uma}; the beginning of a new kind of astronomy.
+LIGO has since been joined in observing gravitational waves by Virgo~\cite{TheVirgo:2014hva}, and future detectors are planned with KAGRA~\cite{KAGRA:2013}, LIGO-India~\cite{LIGOIndia:2011} and more.
+The current global gravitational-wave detector network has made many new observations~\cite{TheLIGOScientific:2016qqj,GW151226,GW170104,Abbott:2017gyy,GW170814,GW170817,GWTC1:2019,Abbott:2020uma,LIGOScientific:2020stg,Abbott:2020tfl,Abbott:2020khf}: the beginning of a new kind of astronomy.

 In anticipation of increased media coverage and public interest in gravitational-wave astronomy brought about by the first detections, the Education and Public Outreach (EPO) group of the LIGO Scientific Collaboration has worked to develop resources and activities aimed at informing and inspiring the general public, prospective students, and the wider scientific community about our work~\cite{ligoOutreach, virgoOutreach}.
-Our group at the University of Birmingham has a strong history of involvement with public engagement with research~\cite{laserlabs, gwgroup}.
-Here, we describe our work developing an interactive model gravitational-wave detector designed to demonstrate the key technologies that have enabled gravitational-wave astronomy, and introduce the public to this new field of astronomy.
+Our University of Birmingham group has a strong history of involvement with public engagement with research~\cite{laserlabs,carbone12b,gwgroup}.
+Here, we describe our work developing an interactive model of a gravitational-wave detector designed to demonstrate the key technologies that have enabled gravitational-wave astronomy, and to introduce the public to this new field of astronomy.